hiv

 REFERENCE: N Engl J Med 2007;356:2073-81

-david moore Once And For All TB Assay Brings Cheap, Sensitive, Specific, Seven Day Diagnosis and Drug Susceptibility Testing
+Once-And-For-All TB Assay Brings Cheap, Sensitive, Specific, Seven-Day Diagnosis and Drug-Susceptibility Testing

 DAVID MOORE, Imperial College, London and Lima